 - XIII.
 Opportunity for Comment.
 Notice of this Best Interest Decision will take place as provided under 11 AAC 99.050.
-Persons who believe that the decision should be altered because it is not in the best interest of the Trust or its beneficiaries, or because the decision is inconsistent with Trust management principles set out in 11 AAC 99.020 or any other provision of 11 AAC 99, must provide written comments to the TLO during the notice Instructions found online period. to apply can be at https://alaskamentalhealthtrust.org/trust-land-office/land-sales/land-use-application/.
-To be considered a qualified competing interest, applications must include the application fee, a formal Letter of Intent to include an offer price that matches or exceeds the current offer lease rate for the parcels, a deposit of 10% of the offered price in certified funds.
-In the event that there is competing interest, all qualified interested parties will be notified by phone, fax, or e-mail how they may participate in the alternative sale process.
+Persons who believe that the decision should be altered because it is not in the best interest of the Trust or its beneficiaries, or because the decision is inconsistent with Trust management principles set out in 11 AAC 99.020 or any other provision of 11 AAC 99, must provide written comments to the TLO during the notice period.
 Following the comment deadline, the Executive Director will consider timely written comments that question the decision on the basis of the best interest of the Trust and its beneficiaries or inconsistency with 11 AAC 99.
 The Executive Director may then, in his or her discretion, modify the decision in whole or in part in response to such comments or other pertinent information, or affirm the Best Interest Decision without changes.
 The Best Interest Decision as modified or affirmed will become the final agency action, subject to reconsideration procedures under 11 AAC 99.060.
 Additional notice will be provided for a substantially modified decision.
-If no comments are received by the end of the notice - XIV.
+If no comments are received by the end of the notice period, this Best Interest Decision will be affirmed, and the proposed action taken.
+(See notice for specific dates.) - XIV.
 Reconsideration.
 To be eligible to file for reconsideration of this Best Interest Decision, or to file a subsequent appeal to the Superior Court, a person must submit written comments during the notice period.